Meet a few software architects from our development team

-Vinay: We had been dealing with scalability and now our product is stable under heavy loads.
-Currently the team is building the next generation API’s for our customers to transact with our application.
+Vinay: Lately, we have been addressing scalability to make our product more stable even under heavy loads.
+Now we are creating the next generation API’s so that our customers can conduct transactions with the application.

 Haixi: Overall, our team is working on taking our back-office applications to the next level.
 Our “scale up” initiative has many aspects, such as function innovation, server robustness, operational optimization, and integration flexibility.
 One current project I am working on is to improve the resilience of our SaaS application and shield all other customers from if a particular customer encounters critical issues.
 Another project I am working on is to help improve the operational efficiency of CrunchTime IT when they need to add/move/remove many franchisee customer locations quickly.

 What excites you about these challenges?

 Vinay: Given that customers are not the same, their requirements are different.
 It has been really interesting for me to observe how they utilize our product.
 It has been really enjoyable to create a product in the ever-changing landscape of the hospitality industry.
 Helping customers achieve their goals in this landscape is challenging, and very rewarding.